 In the VWM literature, the slots account of memory capacity proposed by Zhang and Luck (2008) is built upon the finding that a proportion of responses appear to be uniformly distributed and reflect random guessing.
 Bays et al. (2009) challenged this interpretation by arguing that confusions between target and non-target items could also account for errors that appear uniform relative to the target item.
 The authors demonstrated that a model incorporating probability distributions centered on the identity of each non-target item in the display accounted for the distribution of response errors without a discrete limit on the number of items stored (this model is formally described below).
 Confusions between items, such that information about a non-target item is reported in place of the cued target, result in swap errors, and because the possibility of these swaps can be confounded for variability in memory precision, disentangling these sources of error has been important in accurately characterizing VWM processes (Bays, 2016; Rajsic & Wilson, 2012, 2014; Pertzov et al., 2012).
 Applying this approach to source memory, we investigate the extent to which non-target responses, caused by intrusions between item-source pairs, account for source errors.

 One challenge in distinguishing between errors arising due to random guesses and swaps is that different model assumptions can result in different estimations of swap rates in VWM tasks (Williams et al., in press).
 In the present study, we seek to address this challenge by using a richer data space, specifically by jointly modelling RT and error data using the circular diffusion model.
-In addition, we compare models which make different assumptions about the effect of similarity between items on the rate of intrusions in the source memory task.
+In addition, we compare models which make different assumptions about the effect of similarity between items on the rate of intrusions in the source memory task.Y

 Contiguity Effects

 The tendency for subjects to respond to non-target features or items has been observed in a wide variety of cognitive tasks, and the related types of errors that arise are referred to by various terms including binding, transposition, intrusion, and swap errors, each reflecting specific properties of the tasks used to study the phenomenon (Bays, 2016).
 Most explanations of non-target responding attribute the phenomenon to confusion between items that are similar (Rerko et al., 2014; Bays, 2016; Oberauer & Lin, 2017; but see Pratte, 2018 for an alternative view).
 In the continuous-outcome source memory paradigm, items may be similar in several ways, including the position of items in the study list, the spatial distance in the location of the items, as well as features of the words used as stimuli such as their semantic and orthographic similarity, the effects of which have been studied across the broader body of episodic memory research.
-In the paragraphs to follow, we review the commonalities between findings across different tasks, all of which motivate the present modelling of source memory.
+ThIn the paragraphs to follow, we review the commonalities between findings across different tasks, all of which motivate the present modelling of source memory.